Which Institutions Own Shares In Columbia Banking System Inc. (COLB)?

-Columbia Banking System Inc. (NASDAQ: COLB) is -1.36% lower on its value in year-to-date trading and has touched a low of $26.97 and a high of $37.59 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The COLB stock was last observed hovering at around $29.94 in the last trading session, with the day’s loss setting it -0.22% off its average median price target of $33.50 for the next 12 months.
-It is also 17.44% off the consensus price target high of $36.00 offered by analysts, but current levels are 4.13% higher than the price target low of $31.00 for the same period.
+Columbia Banking System Inc. (NASDAQ: COLB) is 6.21% higher on its value in year-to-date trading and has touched a low of $26.97 and a high of $37.59 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The COLB stock was last observed hovering at around $30.91 in the last trading session, with the day’s gains setting it 1.09%.

 Sponsored

-The stock witnessed a 0.71% gain in the last 1 month and extending the period to 3 months gives it a -5.44%, and is 7.68% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.62% over the week and 2.55% over the month.
+The stock witnessed a 6.21% loss in the last 1 month and extending the period to 3 months gives it a -4.39%, and is 6.88% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.31% over the week and 2.87% over the month.

 Columbia Banking System Inc. (COLB) Analyst Forecasts